 Since the rib cage protects the thoracic cavity, the dangers involved with trauma to the rib cage are deadly if not examined properly.
 A broken rib can easily puncture the aorta or another primary blood vessel, collapse a lung, damage your spleen, liver or a kidney.

-Your chances of fracturing a rib during impact increase if you have a disease that affects bone density like osteoporosis, or cancer.
+Chances of fracturing a rib during impact increase if the patient has an underlying illness that affects bone density, such as osteoporosis or cancer.
 Being aware of your health and avoiding risks that can lead to injury is essential to protecting your rib cage and thoracic cavity.

 Taking proper care of your injury can increase your chances of a fast recovery since most broken ribs heal on their own in one to two months.

 Here are a few recommendations to help mend your broken rib, as well as warnings on what to avoid.

-1. Consult with your healthcare provider about over-the-counter painkillers like Ibuprofen to help ease discomfort and reduce swelling.
+- Consult with your healthcare provider about over-the-counter painkillers to help ease discomfort and reduce swelling.

 - Hold a pillow against your chest if you need to cough or sneeze.

 - Avoid laying down for extended periods.

-9. Keep your ribcage free from anything that can constrict your breathing like bandages or tight clothes.
+- Keep your ribcage free from anything that can constrict your breathing, such as bandages or tight clothes.

 - Stop smoking to prevent coughing and infection.